hyosung11/Launch-School/Courses/journal.md

 ## 20220301 화요일

 06:19 In a study session with Alex and I've given him the second problem.
-I didn't start teh timer.
+I didn't start the timer.

 07:01 After study session with Alex.
 He got stuck on a problem but eventually figured it out.
 I want to continue through OOP.